KH

 KH also enters every CO₂ calculation: the pH + KH method for measuring dissolved CO₂ assumes the only acid pulling pH down is carbonic acid, which is only true when KH is the dominant buffer.

-How to test
+How to test KH

-Drop tests (JBL KH, Tetra KH, Salifert) — count drops until colour changes.
+Drop tests (JBL KH, Tetra KH, Salifert) — count drops until the colour changes.
 Strip tests work but lose resolution below 3 °dKH.
 Test once a week; KH barely moves day to day unless something is actively consuming it.

-How to fix
+How to raise KH

 Stormy